 There have been some published reports on the MEPS sample design.
 For detailed information on the MEPS sample design, see Cohen, S., Sample Design of the 1997 Medical Expenditure Panel Survey Household Component.
 Rockville (MD): Agency for Healthcare Research and Quality; 2000.
 MEPS Methodology Report, No. 11.
 AHRQ Pub.
 No. 01-0001 and Ezzati-Rice, T.M., Rohde, F., Greenblatt, J., (2008).
 Sample Design of the Medical Expenditure Panel Survey Household Component, 1998-2007, Methodology Report, No. 22.
 March 2008.
-Agency for Healthcare Research and Quality, Rockville, MD. meps.ahrq.gov/data_files/publications/mr22.shtml.
+Agency for Healthcare Research and Quality, Rockville, MD.

-3.1.2 MEPS--Linked to the National Health Interview Survey (NHIS)
+3.1.2 MEPS-Linked to the National Health Interview Survey (NHIS)

-Each responding household found in this 2014 MEPS database is associated with one of two separate and overlapping MEPS panels, MEPS Panel 18 and MEPS Panel 19.
-These panels consist of subsamples of households participating in the 2012 and 2013 NHIS, respectively, and reflecting the NHIS sample design first implemented in 2006.
+Each responding household found in this 2016 MEPS dataset is associated with one of two separate and overlapping MEPS panels, MEPS Panel 20 and MEPS Panel 21.
+These panels consist of subsamples of households participating in the 2014 and 2015 NHIS, respectively, and reflecting the NHIS sample design first implemented in 2006.

 Whenever there is a change in sample or study design, it is good survey practice to assess whether such a change could affect the sample estimates.
 For example, increased coverage of the target populations with an updated sample design based on data from the latest Census can improve the accuracy of the sample estimates.
 MEPS estimates have been and will continue to be evaluated to determine if an important change in the survey estimates might be associated with a change in design.
+It may be noted that 2016 is the last year for which both MEPS panels reflect the 2006 NHIS sample design.
+MEPS Panel 22 (fielded in 2017) will reflect the new NHIS design, first implemented in 2016.
+To the extent that users compare MEPS estimates to 2016 NHIS estimates, they should be cognizant of this design change as it may affect the extent to which MEPS and NHIS data are comparable.
+An overview of the new CDC NHIS sample design can be found at the CDC website.